Brain-Development-and-Disorders-Lab/mars/website/docs/data_management/Importing-Data.md

 The _Name_ and _Description_ of each Entity can be mapped to columns within the CSV file.
 To map a column to an Entity field, click the column name from the drop-down associated with that field.

+If an AI model is configured, an AI suggestion button will appear above the mapping fields.
+Clicking it will analyse the column headers and pre-populate the Name and Description mappings based on what the AI determines is the most likely match.

 Each data row in the CSV file will correspond to a new Entity.
 By default, the _Owner_ is set to the user who is currently importing the CSV file.

 The _Project_ drop-down menu presents a list of all Projects in the current Workspace.
 If a Project is selected, every Entity being imported will also be added to the selected Project.